-A ferritin test measures the amount of ferritin in your blood.
-Ferritin is a blood cell protein that contains iron.
-A ferritin test helps your doctor understand how much iron your body is storing.
+A ferritin test measures the amount of ferritin in the blood.
+Ferritin is a blood protein that contains iron.
+This test can be used to find out how much iron the body stores.

-If a ferritin test reveals that your blood ferritin level is lower than normal, it indicates your body's iron stores are low.
+If a ferritin test shows that the blood ferritin level is low, it means the body's iron stores are low.
 This is a condition called iron deficiency.
 Iron deficiency can cause anemia.

 Why it's done